George Chakiris of 'West Side Story' fame to speak at IU Cinema

 Indiana University mourns the passing of grad student and former rower Karlijn Keijzer

 The Office of the Vice President for Diversity, Equity, and Multicultural Affairs would like to express its sincerest condolences to the family and friends of Karlijn Keijzer.
-Keijzer was a doctoral student in the chemistry department at Indiana University in Bloomington.
-She was an excellent student and an accomplished athlete; she will truly be missed at Indiana University.
+Links to related stories added Jul.
+27, 2014.

 Why an African-American sports pioneer remains obscure